CYLIX-V2/Cylix-Demo/docs/faq.md

 ### What is Cylix?

-Cylix is an **AI-driven cybersecurity and purple-team validation platform** that helps organizations continuously test defenses, prioritize threats, and communicate risk.
+Cylix is an **XDR (Extended Detection & Response) platform with autonomous AI orchestration and purple-team validation capabilities**.
+It helps organizations continuously test defenses, detect and investigate threats, and communicate risk.

 ### Is this open source?